sumo-digital-academy/playbuffer/.github/README.md

 ![](/.github/images/faq_title.png)

- **Q**: Can I make a game using the PlayBuffer and sell/distribute the executable?
+ **Can I make a game using the PlayBuffer and sell/distribute the executable?**

- **A**: Yes.
+Yes.
 Provided that you're not selling or distributing anything containing the tutorial assets or the PlayBuffer source code then what you do with your executables is entirely your business!

  ##